Kaesual/sour/README.md

 - `client`: A React web application that uses the compiled Sauerbraten game found in `game`, pulls assets, and proxies all server communication over a WebSocket.
 - `assets`: Scripts for building web-compatible game assets.
 This is an extremely complicated topic and easily the most difficult aspect of shipping Sauerbraten to the web.
 Check out this [section's README](assets/README.md) for more information.

+**Updates in this fork**

+- dockerized the build pipeline for the game client as well as assets
+- uses one docker helper container that compiles everything and can also serve the game server
+- fixed a bug that prevented keyboard events to work in iframes

 ## Contributing

+This repository is maintained by the Common Ground Team (I'm one of the founders) as an in-community gaming experience.
+Common Ground itself is a progressive web app and supports embedding custom games and plugins into Communities.
+If you're interested in the project, join our [Common Ground community on app.cg](https://app.cg/c/commonground/).

+Besides Sour / Sauerbraten, I also made a Luanti (think "open source minecraft") game plugin available on app.cg.
+Like Sour, it is also a web assembly game with an original c++ codebase.
+You can find my [minetest-wasm repository here](https://github.com/Kaesual/minetest-wasm).
+You can play both games right in your browser, in the [Video Games community on app.cg](https://app.cg/c/videogames/).

-Join us on [Discord](https://discord.gg/WP3EbYym4M) to chat with us and see how you can help out!
-Check out the [issues tab](https://github.com/cfoust/sour/issues) to get an idea of what needs doing.
+The original repository was made by cfoust.
+You can join the community on [Discord](https://discord.gg/WP3EbYym4M) to chat with them and see how you can help out!
+Check out the [cfoust sour issues tab](https://github.com/cfoust/sour/issues) to get an idea of what needs doing.

 ## Inspiration